 Grafana is one of the most widely-used interactive data visualization tools on the market.
 It’s open-source, powerful, highly configurable and free to use.
 I’ve walked you through the process of installing Grafana on Ubuntu Server 20.04, and this time around, I’ll help you connect that newly installed platform to a MySQL database, so you can visualize that data.

-Grafana allows you to connect to numerous data sources (Google Sheets, Amazon Timestream, Elasticsearch and many databases).
-Because MySQL is such a popular database, I thought that would be a great data source to use as an illustration.
+Grafana allows you to connect to numerous data sources, such as Google Sheets, Amazon Timestream, Elasticsearch and many databases.
+Because MySQL is such a popular database, I thought it would be a great data source to use as an illustration.
 This will also refresh your memory on how to set MySQL up for remote connections.